tjpajala/r_nordea_analyzer/README.md

----
-title: "Nordea bank transactions analysis"
+# Nordea bank transactions analysis
-author: "Tommi Pajala"
-date: "7.2.2017"
-output:
-  html_document: default
-  html_notebook: default
----
+Tommi Pajala
+7.2.2017
 This document shows you how to analyze your Nordea bank transaction data, by categorizing transactions based on the recipient, and then drawing summarizing visualizations on your income/expenses patterns.

 ##Requirements